NuffyC/T-GodmodeModerator/README.md

 Permissions:

 - ac.gmwl
-(Any group with this permisson will not get kicked if they have /godmode or other means of inf invulrability)
+(Any group with this permisson will not get kicked if they have /godmode or other means of inf invulnerability)

 Issues: